UnholyTorturer/SlumberNote/README.md

 If you try this app out, try clicking the tools first to see the help file, which explains a bit about how it works and all that.

 Yes, I know the Purple UI is terrible.
 I'm not much of a graphic designer.

+Python 3.11 or later is required to run this app.